 A good start is to begin in the late year of 1997, with a SCPH-7002 (PAL) – 220-240V & 10W.

-Strip it from everything electrical related except: the Power supply unit (PSU), the ports in the front, buttons and the top CD cover.
-Also trim the bottom plate a bit to fit the main DE10-Nano RAM module.
-After the picture we’re taken I also removed the little plastic rocket🚀 in the bottom center in the picture above.
+Strip it of everything electrical except the power supply unit (PSU), the front ports, the buttons, and the top CD cover.
+Also trim the bottom plate a bit to make room for the main DE10-Nano RAM module.
+After the picture was taken, I also removed the little plastic rocket 🚀 in the bottom center in the picture above.
 Reason?
 Because the ribbon cable to the I/O board needed the space under the main board.

 Cut this part to get more room for the DE10-Nano board and also the screw hole in the top left corner (in the picture).